hplgit/quiztools/README.md

 Let a file with quizzes as exemplified above have name `myquiz.do.txt`.
-This file must first be processed by DocOnce to generate the corresponding Doconce *data structure* for quizzes.
+This file must first be processed by DocOnce to generate the corresponding DocOnce *data structure* for quizzes.
-Any output format in DocOnce can be used, e.g.,
+Any output format in DocOnce can be used for this purpose, e.g.,

 ```
 doconce format html myquiz.do.txt
 ```
-Regardless of the chosen output formt, a file with the data structure as a Python list of dictionaries is always made: `.myquiz.quiz`.
+Regardless of the chosen output format, the file with the data structure as a Python list of dictionaries is always made: `.myquiz.quiz`.
 It typically looks like

 ```python